akzaidi/deep_learning_tools_for_dsvm/solutions/image_classification_cifar/README.md

 ## Download CIFAR-10 dataset

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
 To download the data:

 	cd data
 	python download_data.py

 ## Run Convolutional Neural Networks

 ResNet have a depth of 152 convolutional layers.
 This examples have two versions a small one and the full one.

+* Execution in R with mxnet library:

+	cd R/mxnet
+	R < train_resnet.R --no-save

 * Execution in python with mxnet library:

     cd python/mxnet
     python train_resnet.py